satokoki64/vim.init/README.md

 # Get Started
-Thist repository is setting for using vim.
+Thist repository is setting for using vim.<br>
 If you using thsi setting, when read this README file.